ArdanaCLM/ardana-dev-tools/README.md

 The development environment provides a set of cloud definitions that can be used:

-* standard: A single region cloud

-    Cloud Control Plane (3 nodes: ha-proxy, Apache, MySQL, RabbitMQ, Keystone, Glance, Horizon, Nova, Neutron ) + 3 Compute Nodes

 * minimal: Cloud in a box

+    A minimal single node cloud running a reduced number of services, disabling some of the Metering, Monitoring & Logging (MML) stack using a "hack"

 * deployerincloud: A 3 node cloud

-    Cloud Control Plane (1 node: ha-proxy, Apache, MySQL, RabbitMQ, Keystone, Glance, Horizon, Nova, Neutron ) + 2 Compute Nodes
+    Cloud Control Plane (1 node: ha-proxy, Apache, MySQL, RabbitMQ, Keystone, Glance, Horizon, Nova, Neutron ) + 2 Compute Nodes, with deployer on controller node.
+Uses a simplified Swift ring model with EC disabled.

+* deployerincloud-lite: A 3 node cloud

+    A cutdown version of deployerincloud using same "hack" as minimal to disable some of the MML stack.

+* standard: A 7 node single region cloud

+    Cloud Control Plane (3 nodes: ha-proxy, Apache, MySQL, RabbitMQ, Keystone, Glance, Horizon, Nova, Neutron ) + 3 Compute Nodes + 1 Deployer.
+Uses a more complex Swift run model with EC enabled.

+* std-min: A 4 node single region cloud

+    A cutdown version of standard cloud with 1 controller and 2 computes removed.

+* std-3cp: A 5 node single region cloud

+    A cutdown version of standard cloud with 2 computes removed.

+* std-3cm: A 5 node single region cloud

+    A cutdown version of standard cloud with 2 controllers removed, and simplified Swift ring model with EC disabled.

+* dac-min: A 2 node single region cloud

+    A cutdown version of std-3cm with just 1 compute and deployer at controller (dac).

+* std-split: A 5 node single region multi-control plane cloud

+    Based on the standard cloud with 2 compute removed, using 3 single node control planes, 1 for core openstack services, 1 for DB & RabbitMQ, and 1 for MML stack, though Swift services are shared among all 3 to allow for a complete Swift ring model with EC disabled.
+Control node sizing are minimised to match running service requirements.

+* mid-size: A multi-control plane, multi region cloud

+* multi-cp: A more complex multi-control plane multi-region cloud

+WARNING : The std-split, mid-size & multi-cp models may not be stable/functional right now.

+Each variant has its own vagrant definition, under the ardana-vagrant-models directory, and associated cloud model defined in the ardana-input-model repo, under the 2.0/ardana-ci directory.

-Each variant has its own vagrant definition.
-For example to get vagrant to create the VMs needed for a standard cloud use the following command:
+For example to get vagrant to create the VMs needed for a standard cloud with default node distro setting use the following command:

     cd ../ardana-vagrant-models/standard-vagrant
     vagrant up

-WARNING : currently only the standard cloud is known to work - the others are work in progress.

 NOTE : vagrant up provisions all the nodes in your cloud.
 During the provisioning of the deployer node we create a tarball of all the ansible deployment code, and all the venvs we built earlier.
 The provisioning